nickprotop/LocalizationManager/COMMANDS.md

 lrm view "Cancel" --search-in both
 # Returns key if EITHER key name OR any translation matches

+# Search in comments only
+lrm view "*deprecated*" --search-in comments
+# Find all keys with "deprecated" in comments

+# Search everywhere (keys, values, AND comments)
+lrm view "password" --search-in all
+# Find "password" in any location

 # Combine with wildcards
 lrm view "*error*" --search-in values
 # Find all keys with values containing "error"